Negative Correlation Definition

 Practical Example of Negative Correlation

-Suppose there are two stocks, that have provided the following returns annually in the period 2011-16:
+Suppose two stocks have provided the following returns annually in the period 2011-16:

-Considering the stock returns of first stock as variable ‘x’ and that of second stock as ‘y’.
+Considering the stock returns of the first stock as variable ‘x’ and that of second stock as ‘y.’

 Calculation of variable xy